Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 // ❌ VULNERABILITY:
 // No check for admin role and for high-urgency incidents when status is changed to 'closed'
 // No check that only admins can modify closed incidents.
-// ✅ NEW: No updates or deletes on closed incidents */ async onModify(req) {
+// No updates or deletes on closed incidents. async onModify(req) {
     const result = await SELECT.one.from(req.subject)
       .columns('status_code')